A Taste of France in a Small Chicago Apartment

 Ahh, but there's just something oh so special about a dinner party.
 Add in a little French cuisine, and it becomes totally unforgettable.

-Recently my husband and I were invited to such a soirée by friend couple of ours.
+ecently my husband and I were invited to such a soirée by friend couple of ours.
 With one half of the couple being a native of France, of course the meal was nothing short of spectacular.
 It also afforded me an occasion to take a few photographs of this quaint Chicago apartment.
 Did you really think I'd skip out on that part?

 In a post earlier this week, I mentioned ambiance as one of five ways to bring a boutique hotel feel into your home.
 Let me tell you, Charlène and Michael, our chef, sous-chef, and hosts for the night, nailed it!
 Here's the recap.

-Elements of Ambiance
+Add Elements of Ambiance